 Chicago Department of Transportation (CDOT) Commissioner Rebekah Scheinfeld was appointed by Mayor Rahm Emanuel in January 2014 with the direction to continue the critical work of making sure Chicago has a strong, vibrant, accessible transportation network.

-Scheinfeld was previously the Chief Planning Officer and a Senior Vice President at the Chicago Transit Authority (CTA), where she handled the CTA’s strategic planning for major capital projects and new transit service.
+Rebekah was previously the Chief Planning Officer and a Senior Vice President at the CTA, where she handled the CTA’s strategic planning for major capital projects and new transit service.

 She is an attorney, having worked previously at Mayer Brown, representing public and private sector clients on major infrastructure and transportation projects.

 Rebekah also worked for East Lake Management & Development Corp. as a Senior Development Manager of mixed-income housing and for the New York City Parks Department as Director of Government Relations and Operations Coordinator.

 A Chicago native, she has a BA in Urban Studies from Brown University and both her JD and MBA from Northwestern University.